 Domestic Violence Awareness Month 2022

-In October, advocates across the nation who are working to end domestic violence devote this month to raise awareness, build volunteer efforts, increase donations, and end the stigma and myths surrounding domestic violence.
+In October, we gather together to raise awareness, increase support, and end the stigma and myths surrounding domestic violence.

 What you can do: